gamemanual0/gm0/source/docs/software/tutorials/vision.rst

+.. include:: <isonum.txt>

 Computer Vision
 ===============

 Computer vision is the process of using computers to understand digital images, such as photographs and videos.
-Computer vision offers object detection which is commonly needed in FTC.
+Computer vision offers object detection which is commonly needed in FTC\ |reg|.

 Currently, there are 3 commonly used forms of computer vision: TensorFlow Lite, AprilTags, and OpenCV (via VisionPortal/EasyOpenCV).